 I longed for a Bruce Willis to put everything right.

 US-Anthropologist Vincent Crapanzano, Sept.
 2001

-Visitors will go through the stages of the classic disaster film – from the first warning signals to the outbreak of the catastrophe and the subsequent rescue efforts of those affected, to the final rescue with the prospect of a new beginning.
-On view, of course, are film clips, but also other “image-generating” objects from the cinematic process, from storyboards to set designs to movie posters.
-These cinematic images are juxtaposed with reality: Journals, scientific interview sequences, and objects from dealing with real-life catastrophes testify to how science adapts to the worst possible scenario.
+Visitors are taken through the stages of the classic disaster movie – from the first warning signs, through the outbreak of the disaster and the subsequent rescue efforts of those affected, to the final rescue with the prospect of a new beginning.
+On view are, of course, film clips, but also other “image-generating” objects from the cinematic process, from storyboards to set designs to movie posters.
+These cinematic images are juxtaposed with the real world: Diaries, sequences of interviews with scientists, and objects from the handling of real-life disasters are evidence of how science adapts to the worst possible scenario.

 An exhibition catalogue is available to buy from 14 July 2021.
 In addition, an extensive framework program, including a film series, accompanies the exhibition.